You are here

 Influential corporates are identified by the WBA to be benchmarked

-The WBA looks at which companies are crucial to driving the transformational change the world needs to see and will publicly benchmark them on their contribution.
+The WBA looks at which companies are crucial in driving the transformational change the world needs to see and will publicly benchmark them on their contribution.
 WBA has partnered with CDP, formerly known as the Carbon Disclosure Project developing a methodology with multi-stakeholders for what is needed for a specific industry to reach a true low-carbon economy.
 The first benchmark to be published at COP in Madrid is for the automotive industry.
 The automotive benchmark which includes around 25 keystone companies will be launched during COP25 in which one Indian company, Tata Motors is included.
 The WBA will come up with industry recommendations to rank the performance of the leaders and laggards to ensure greater corporate accountability.
 At Davos where the business world meets there will be an immediate call for these influencers to get involved in developing the methodology to figure out what the strategic objectives are.
 Among the 2000 companies that have been selected, around 8% of the companies are expected to be Indian.
 They are large companies who operate on a global level and are expected lead the way.

 Existing standards are incorporated into the methodology used by the WBA